Boise State vs. Saint Mary's (CA) College Basketball Predictions & Picks - December 1

 Boise State Performance Insights

-- The Broncos average 69.3 points per game (282nd in college basketball) while giving up 68.5 per contest (132nd in college basketball).
-They have a +5 scoring differential overall.
+- The Broncos score 69.3 points per game (282nd in college basketball) and allow 68.5 (131st in college basketball) for a +5 scoring differential overall.

-- The 34.2 rebounds per game Boise State averages rank 149th in college basketball, and are 2.2 more than the 32 its opponents grab per outing.

-- Boise State connects on 5.7 three-pointers per game (310th in college basketball) at a 26.4% rate (344th in college basketball), compared to the 5.8 its opponents make while shooting 31.8% from deep.
+- Boise State makes 5.7 three-pointers per game (310th in college basketball) at a 26.4% rate (343rd in college basketball), compared to the 5.8 its opponents make while shooting 31.8% from beyond the arc.

-- Boise State and its opponents have been relatively even in the turnover battle.
-The Broncos commit 11 per game (114th in college basketball) and force 11.8 (216th in college basketball action).
+- Boise State has committed 11.0 turnovers per game (114th in college basketball play) while forcing 11.8 (216th in college basketball).

+- The Gaels are outscoring opponents by 10.6 points per game, with a +74 scoring differential overall.
+They put up 71.3 points per game (247th in college basketball) and allow 60.7 per contest (17th in college basketball).

+- Saint Mary's (CA) pulls down 40.3 rebounds per game (12th in college basketball) while conceding 26.4 per contest to opponents.
+It outrebounds opponents by 13.9 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.